 ADB-Cook Islands Partnership Strategy

-The COBP will target the following:
+The COBP will focus on:

-Country Operations Business Plans
+Latest Country Strategies and Business Plans

 The Public Communications Policy (PCP) recognizes that transparency and accountability are essential to development effectiveness.
 It establishes the disclosure requirements for documents and information ADB produces or requires to be produced.